-The list of linked symptoms is endless, from skin conditions and joint pain to fatigue and anaemia, and that’s not even beginning to mention the countless symptoms bought on by different medications and weakened immune systems - these are just the physical symptoms though.
+The list of linked symptoms is endless, from skin conditions and joint pain to fatigue and anaemia.
+That’s not even beginning to mention the countless symptoms brought on by different medications and weakened immune systems - these are just the physical symptoms though.

-The outside world never stops to consider what effects suffering an incurable disease, involving lots of embarrassing symptoms might have on a person emotionally and how this might affect their mental state.
-Even sufferers themselves often believe that they are the only ones feeling the way they do and this makes them even more isolated.
-Who wants to talk about how crappy their feeling right?
-How weak will they look?
+The outside world never stops to consider what effects suffering an incurable disease, involving lots of embarrassing symptoms might have on a person emotionally, and how this might affect their mental health.
+Sufferers themselves often believe that they're the only ones feeling the way that they do, and this makes them even more isolated.
+Who wants to talk about how crappy their feeling, right?

-There is no right or wrong way to deal with the emotional turmoil that being ‘sick’ undoubtedly brings with it, but, bottling it up doesn’t help ANYBODY.
+There is no right or wrong way to deal with the emotional turmoil that being ‘sick’ undoubtedly brings with it, but, bottling it up doesn’t help ANYBODY either.

-Being diagnosed with IBD at the tender age of 19, having not experienced much in the world other than sex, drugs and alcohol and never having had more than a cold to deal with, IBD hit me hard.
+Being diagnosed with IBD at the tender age of 19, having not experienced much in the world other than sex, drugs, and alcohol, and never having had more than a cold to deal with, my IBD diagnosis hit me hard.

-I was diagnosed with a disease I had never heard of and a week later was having a surgery I’d never heard of meaning I was wearing a bag to poo in - I suffered mentally for the whole two years I had it.
+I was diagnosed with a disease I had never heard of, and a week later I was having a surgery I’d never heard of, meaning I was wearing a bag to poo in.
+I suffered mentally for the whole two years I had it.

 After the first emergency surgery, the only thing that kept me going was the fact that it could be reversed.
 Then I had to deal with the fertility issues that would arise from having the second (Jpouch construction) surgery.

 My bag never stuck right.
-It would leak at the most inappropriate times, in the pub, in a shop and I always felt like you could see it through my clothes.
-I hadn’t joined any support groups or spoken to anybody so I was never made aware of the underwear to hide it.
+It would leak at the most inappropriate times; in the pub, or in a shop.
+I always thought people could see it through my clothes.
+I hadn’t joined any support groups or spoken to anybody, so I didn't know about different bags or ostomy underwear.

-I haven’t suffered anxiety due to IBD because I refuse to let it get me.
+I haven’t suffered anxiety specifically due to the symptoms of IBD, yet.
 If I crap myself when I’m out then so be it.
-I always have an emergency kit ready with tissues, knickers and wipes and I’ve been humiliated so many times that all dignity left a long time ago!
+I always have an emergency kit ready with tissues, knickers, and wipes.
+I’ve been humiliated so many times now, that I feel like all dignity left a long time ago!